intjscorpion/INTJSCORP-TECHNOLOGIES/README.md

 ---

-**INTJSCORP TECHNOLOGIES™** is built for thinkers, dreamers and seekers — and the journey has only just begun.
+**INTJSCORP TECHNOLOGIES™** is built for thinkers, dreamers and seekers , the Sui community —  and the journey has only just begun.